 - Last but far from least, please break in your shoes before your expedition to avoid blistering.
 Strap on a backpack and take 4 or 5 hikes over two weeks leading up to departure.
-Trust us, your feet will thank you on expedition.
+Trust us; your feet will thank you on the expedition.

 Get in Contact